KannanRustagi/ShawSpace_DESIS_Ascend_Educare/README.md

 3)Group chat room: A chat room where a user can either create a separate chat room or join an existing chat room and invite others to join the room via a room code.<br>
 4)Web conferencing: Two or more people can also get on a video call and discuss various topics.<br>
 5)Reminders: Mentors can send reminder emails to mentees about important submission dates or mentees can send emails to their mentors regarding something important they want to discuss.<br>
 6)Doubts Channel: Anyone can initiate a doubt and push it up on the board.
-Any of the mentors or mentees can answer it.<be>
+Any of the mentors or mentees can answer it.<br>
 <br>
 You can also refer to the project report titled 'ShawSpace report' for a detailed description of our application.<br>
 <br>